UI Density

 I’m usually one to be skeptical of nostalgia and “we liked it that way” bias, but comparing websites and applications of 2024 to their 2000s-era counterparts, the spreading out of software is hard to ignore.

 To explain this trend, and suggest how we might regain density, I started by asking what, exactly, UI density is.
 It’s not just the way an interface looks at one moment in time; it’s about the amount of information an interface can provide over a series of moments.
-It’s about how those moments are connected through design design decisions, and how those decisions are connected to the value the software provides.
+It’s about how those moments are connected through design decisions, and how those decisions are connected to the value the software provides.

 I’d like to share what I found.
 Hopefully this exploration helps you define UI density in concrete and useable terms.
 If you’re a designer, I’d like you to question the density of the interfaces you’re creating; if you’re not a designer, use the lens of UI density to understand the software you use.